nicolabs/nicobot/README.md

     askbot -m "Do you like me ?" -p yes '(?i)\b(yes|ok)\b' -p no '(?i)\bno\b' -p cancel '(?i)\b(cancel|abort)\b' --max-count 3 -b signal -U '+33123456789' --recipient '+34987654321'

-If the user *+34987654321* would reply "I don't know" then "Ok then : NO !", the output would be :
+If the user *+34987654321* would reply :

+ > I don't know
+ > Ok then : NO !

+ Then the output would be :

 ```json
 {